varshahindupur09/PromptEngineeringInAI/CHATBOT/README.md

 # Restaurant Menu Chatbot
 This project is a Streamlit-based chatbot application that leverages the Ollama Gemma:2B model to provide information about the Food King restaurant menu and help users place pickup orders.

+# Problem Statement
+Food King restaurant is facing challenges in maintaining an updated and well-organized website.
+Due to the high volume of customers and limited technical expertise, the restaurant relies on staff to take orders and resolve support queries over the phone.
+To address these issues, I have been tasked with developing a chatbot that will streamline order placement and answer customer inquiries.
+This chatbot will be equipped to handle 23 different types of queries related to a comprehensive restaurant menu, which has been incorporated into the model to ensure it can accurately respond to customer questions and assist with placing orders.

 Please note all this is performed on the MAC OS.

 ## Prerequisites